Stock Checker

 So I have just touched on the outline of how LFM works, but let’s jump into some specifics.
 LFM is a platform that is aimed to give some additional structure to competing online in titles such as ACC and rFactor 2.
 It serves to give sim racers a platform to track their progress and easily compete against sim racers of a similar skill level.

 Low Fuel Motorsport works seamlessly with Assetto Corsa Competizione by hosting private servers.
-You can join sessions by searching for specific servers through ACC’s online platform.
+You can join sessions by searching for specific servers through ACC’s online platform and gaining access with a passcode from LFM.

-All results from each session are recorded directly into LFM without any manual input needed from the driver.
-And after each session, you can quickly see your progress and results from that session.
+All results from each race session are recorded directly into LFM without any manual input needed from the driver.
+After each session, you can quickly see your progress and results from that session as well as track your progress during a season to see how you’re comparing to other sim racers.

-This allows for drivers to compete across structured race series and seasons without any hassle of the typical management that comes alongside online championships in ACC.
+This allows drivers to compete across structured race series and seasons without any hassle of the typical management that comes alongside online championships in ACC.
+It gives you something to work towards, for example, improving your championship standing, improving your Elo or progressing to the next license.

 Unfortunately, LFM doesn’t work with consoles and is only compatible with ACC and rFactor 2 on PC.
-We don’t know if this will change at a later date or is in LFM’s future plans.
+We don’t know if this will change at a later date or is in LFM’s plans.
+However, for the moment, the official LFM website states that there are no plans to bring LFM races to Xbox or PlayStation.

-Getting started with Low Fuel Motorsport is a very easy and painless experience.
+Getting started with Low Fuel Motorsport for Assetto Corsa Competizione is a very easy and painless experience.
 You can create your account in just a few simple steps.
 After this, you can attempt to earn your LFM license via the license test.
 And once you complete the license test, you will be free to start racing in the rookie series online.
+I’ll detail the full process of signing up and earning your LFM license with ACC below.

-One of the big differentiators between Low Fuel Motorsport and iRacing, is that LFM is completely free to use.
+One of the big differentiators between Low Fuel Motorsport and iRacing is that LFM is completely free to use.
 There is currently no payment required to create an account, and no subscription to use their service.
+As long as you have ACC on PC, have a safety rating in ACC of at least 80, and have completed the license test, you will be able to join organised race events.

 Signing up to Low Fuel Motorsport is a relatively easy affair.
 The platform is completely free, and you just need to link your Steam account during the sign up process.

 You will be required to enter a few details including your first and last name and choose an avatar.
+It is highly recommended that you use your real name, much like you have to in iRacing.
 From there you will be ready to attempt to earn your Low Fuel Motorsport license.
+Below is a step-by-step guide to getting started with LFM.

-The very first step after signing up for an LFM account, is to earn your license.
+You can earn your ACC LFM license by following the steps above.
+This is the very first step on your journey after signing up for an LFM account.
 Gaining a license will allow you to start competing against other sim racers in organised races.

 There are a few criteria that you need to meet before you can gain your license.
-The first is that you need to have Assetto Corsa Competizione installed, and your Steam account linked to LFM.
+The first is that you need to have Assetto Corsa Competizione installed on your PC, and your Steam account linked to LFM.
 And most importantly, you need to have a minimum safety rating in ACC of SA 80.

 Once you have an SA of 80 in ACC, you can then attempt the LFM license test.
 This test consists of you driving a hotstint of 7 valid laps.
 Then, the average lap time of those 7 laps will be calculated, and it must be faster than 107% of the lap record of the license track.

-Currently, the license track is the Hungaroring in ACC.
-This means that to earn your license in LFM, you need to lap on average faster than 107% of the lap record which is currently 1:42.167.
-So 107% would mean you need an average lap time faster than 1:49.319.
+Currently, the license track is the Misano in ACC but the track changes regularly.
+This means that to earn your license in LFM, you need to lap on average faster than 107% of the lap record which is currently 1:31.895.
+So 107% would mean you need an average lap time faster than 1:38.328.

-Low Fuel Motorsport takes a lot of inspiration from how iRacing operates and does away with the cost involved with running an iRacing season.
+Low Fuel Motorsport for Assetto Corsa Competizione takes a lot of inspiration from how iRacing operates but it does away with the cost involved with running an iRacing season making it a much more accessible form of structured sim racing competition.

-You’ll find license classes from Rookie through to Alien which are achieved by meeting the safety rating, ELO rating and minimum completed races criteria.
+You’ll find license classes from Rookie through to Alien which are achieved by meeting the required safety rating, Elo rating and minimum completed races criteria.

-On top of this, races are hosted in private servers with specific requirements such as pit stops, set weather conditions, and are races are hosted every hour.
+On top of this, races are hosted on private servers with specific requirements such as pit stops, and pre-defined weather conditions, and races are hosted every hour.
 This allows sim racers across the globe to always find race sessions that are available to join.

 The safety rating in LFM is very similar to the one found in both Assetto Corsa Competizione and iRacing.
 The LFM safety rating is completely independent of the SA found in ACC.
 LFM’s safety rating is only affected by races that are run via LFM.
 Therefore it will be different from the SA found in ACC.